 A common theme throughout the comments we received from members was whether a degree apprenticeship could ensure sufficient patient safety.
-By its nature, a degree apprenticeship would mean that apprentices would be interacting with patients and conducting some tests and examinations from a very early stage in their training.
-On a practical level, if apprentices were not given sufficient supervision, close support and appropriate skills and knowledge, there would be a significant risk of harm to patients.
-Furthermore, respondents to our consultation were fundamentally concerned that the proposed degree apprenticeship compromised the current high standards of optometric education, which would lead to under-qualified optometrists, lower quality of care and risk to patient safety.
+By its nature, a degree apprenticeship would mean that apprentices would be interacting with patients and could be conducting some tests and examinations from a very early stage in their training.
+This includes protected functions such as the sight test and contact lens fitting.
+Although apprentices would need to be registered as students with the GOC, and therefore able to perform protected functions under supervision, members were concerned that apprentices would not gain the requisite clinical knowledge and practical skills in a safe, controlled environment and be adequately assessed before applying these in clinical practice.

+On a practical level, if apprentices were not given sufficient supervision and effective assessment, close support and appropriate skills and knowledge, there would be a significant risk of harm to patients.
+Furthermore, respondents to our consultation were fundamentally concerned that the proposed degree apprenticeship compromised the current high standards of optometric clinical education, which would lead to under-qualified optometrists, lower quality of care and risks to patient safety.
+As described in theme 2, our members were not persuaded that an apprenticeship solely or predominantly based in a commercial setting would provide the primary focus of safe, effective and patient-centred care.
+We would expect very careful consideration to be given to how requirements are set to ensure apprentices gain a breadth and depth of learning experience across practice sectors and settings.